No passwords, No popups, No AI, No cost:

 July 28, 2009

 A. Hi, Craig.
 It would add to the cost, but I would suspect that most such items ARE passivated as it would be wasteful to bother making something of stainless steel which cannot perform like stainless steel because it was not passivated.
 You probably can't see immediately whether it has been done or not; but if it gets rust spots under more benign conditions than expected, it probably wasn't.
-Please tell us your situation.
+Please tell us the situation.
 Thanks.

 Regards,